COLVERTYETY/bookish-octo-happiness/README.md

 2. Find optimal threshold for class confidence using AUC-ROC with FASHIONMNIST as negative class.

+3. quantize the trained model to 8-bit integer.

-3. convert the trained model to ONNX format.
+4. convert the trained model to ONNX format.

-4. load the ONNX model in a web browser and perform inference on the client side:
+5. load the ONNX model in a web browser and perform inference on the client side:
    1. Binarize the image.
    2. perform clustering via flood fill algorithm.
    3. extract the bounding boxes of the clusters.